Are You an Ideal Candidate for Prolotherapy

 1. Pain originating from a ligament or tendon

 2. Strong immune system

 3. Willingness to improve and receive follow-up visits

 When Prolotherapy Does Not Work

 This last fact is often overlooked.
 A good example of this relates to patients with lower back pain.
-All that is typically needed for curing back pain is for the patients to receive Prolotherapy to the lower back at the sacroiliac joints.
+Typically what is needed for back pain is for the patients to receive Prolotherapy to the lower back at the sacroiliac joints.
 In a small percentage of the people, the sacroiliac joint remains weakened because the pelvic joint in the front (pubic symphysis) also needs to be treated.
 The sacroiliac ligaments, in this instance, will only maintain the strength that is attained with Prolotherapy if the pubic symphysis is also treated.
-It takes an experienced Prolotherapy doctor to know these types of situations and treat them appropriately.

 A patient is generally sore for a couple of days after Prolotherapy.
 This is because the injections have to go through some muscles to get to the ligaments and tendons.
 To help the muscle soreness resolve itself sooner, massage therapy and moist heat applied to the area is recommended.
 Natural products to encourage soft tissue healing, such as bromelain, MSM, or products such as Prolo Max, are recommended.
 Gentle manipulation techniques, such as myofascial release, strain-counter-strain, or activator gun treatments, are helpful.
 Other modalities that improve circulation and assist the healing from Prolotherapy include acupuncture, Rolfing, electrical stimulation, magnets, infrared heat, and ultrasound.